Amy B. Lyman: Relief Society

+When Amy returned to work at the Relief Society, a week after the news broke, David O. McKay, second counselor in the First Presidency, "escorted her to the Relief Society offices so that her return after the excommunication of her husband would not be so difficult."
+McKay had urged her to perform her duties "in order to get her mind off her troubles."

+The incident proved to be too much of a distraction, however, and Lyman requested to be released as Relief Society general president.
+She was honorably released on April 6, 1945, and was succeeded by her second counselor, Belle S. Spafford.

 Social welfare department

-Part of Lyman's work in the Relief Society included her contributions to the social welfare department of the Church of Jesus Christ of Latter-day Saints.
+Part of Lyman's work in the Relief Society included her contributions to the LDS Church's social welfare department.
 Lyman studied at the University of Colorado and earned a certificate in social service.
 She was a member of the State Council on Defense in Utah and was chair of its social service committee.
 She was selected to be a delegate to the National Conference of Social Work in June 1917.

 In 1919, Lyman founded and headed the Relief Society Social Service Department as part of the church's Relief Society program.
 She would head the department for 16 years.
 In 1973, the organization became a corporation separate from the church's Relief Society and was renamed LDS Social Services.
 (The organization has since been renamed Family Services.)

 As head of the Social Service Department, Lyman created a training program in which stake delegates attended classes in family welfare work.
-They would then return to their stakes and to teach these lessons to the members of the church.
+They would then return to their stakes to teach these lessons to the members of the church.
 Over 4,000 students were trained through the curriculum she established for those classes.

 Utah House of Representatives

-Lyman served a term as a member of the 14th Utah State Legislature from 1923-1924.
+Lyman served a term as a member of the 14th Utah State Legislature from 1923 to 1924.
 As a representative, she pushed for statewide support of the federal Sheppard–Towner Act, which provided for federally financed instruction in maternal and infant health care and gave matching funds to individual U.S. states to build women's health care clinics.
-The Sheppard–Towner Act was one of the most significant achievements of Progressive-era maternalist reformers.
+The Sheppard–Towner Act was one of the most significant achievements of Progressive Era maternalist reformers.